benwoodward/dotfiles/.config/nvim/files/vim_tips.md

 - `M` Move cursor to middle of window.

 ## N
-- `n` Moves forward to next match of a search pattern.
-- `N` Moves backwards to previous match of a search pattern.
 - `gn` Search forward for the last used search pattern.

 ## O